Should You Consider Using the UK Immigration Priority Application Service?

 The UKVI terms and conditions for the Super Priority service state "The super-priority visa service fee is non-refundable once your biometrics have been enrolled.
 It will not always be possible for UK Visas and Immigration to process applications within 24 hours.
 In these circumstances, we will let you know when you can expect your decision and whether your super priority visa service fee can be refunded.
 The amount paid for the super-priority visa service will not be refunded if the visa is refused".

 As such, if your decision or paperwork is delayed, it may not be immediately clear if you will receive a refund as this is at the discretion of UKVI.
 Likewise, while they state they will let you know when a decision will be made if it is delayed, there are many examples of where no such communication has been received.
-In such circumstances, you can escalate the matter directly with UKVI or engage the services of immigration Solicitors who can take the matter up on your behalf.
+In such circumstances, you can escalate the matter directly with UKVI or engage the services of immigration Solicitors who can take the matter up on your behalf with visa help uk.

 While they offer no guarantee, the Priority and Super Priority services do have considerable benefits and will in most cases bring about a decision in a much tighter timeframe than it would otherwise.
 For this reason, we strongly advocate for their use where necessary and feasible.
 If you need assistance with using the Priority or Super-Priority services, we can help you with each stage of the process.